Inclusion (disability rights): Approaches

-Inclusion in the U.S.
+Inclusion in the United States

 In the United States, federal laws that pertain to individuals with disabilities aim to create an inclusive environment by promoting mainstreaming, nondiscrimination, reasonable accommodations, and universal design.
 There are three key federal laws that protect the rights of people with disabilities and attempt to ensure their inclusion in many aspects of society.

 Section 504 of the Rehabilitation Act of 1973 protects individuals from discrimination based on disability.
 The nondiscrimination requirements of the law apply to employers and organizations that receive financial assistance from federal departments or agencies.
 It created and extended civil rights to people with disabilities and allows for reasonable accommodations, such as special study areas and assistance as necessary for each student.

 The United States Department of Justice published the Americans with Disabilities Act (ADA) in 1990.
 It is a civil rights law that protects the civil liberties of individuals with disabilities.
 As it pertains to universal design, the ADA requires covered employers and organizations to provide reasonable accommodations to employees with disabilities and imposes accessibility requirements on public accommodations.
 The ADA guarantees equal opportunity for individuals with disabilities in several areas: Employment; Public accommodations (such as restaurants, hotels, libraries, private schools, etc.); Transportation; State and local government services; Telecommunications (such as telephones, televisions, and computers).

 The Patient Protection and Affordable Care Act, which was published in 2010, touches on disability inclusion in that it designates disability status as a demographic category and mandates data collection to assess health disparities.

 While laws have been created to ensure physical access, such as mandatory wheelchair ramps, the disabled community still does not have a high rate of participation in cultural activities.
 Additionally, the attitudes and prejudices held by people without disabilities towards the disabled community remain a persistent issue.
 To this end, when it comes to societal perceptions of individuals with disabilities, barriers to inclusion generally include other people's behaviors, misunderstandings, lack of awareness about disabilities, and even a lack of understanding about the functions performed by service animals.
 This is in addition to physical barriers already present, including transportation, level of lighting, or handicap accessible buildings and equipment.